dip-proto/fastly.js/fastly-vcl/vcl-functions/math_functions.md

 3. Performance Optimization:
    - Avoid unnecessary calculations in high-traffic paths
    - Pre-compute constants where possible
-   - Use simpler functions when appropriate (e.g., math.sqrt instead of math.pow)
+   - Use simpler functions when appropriate (e.g., math.sqrt instead of an exp/log-based power computation)

 4. Error Handling:
    - Always check for special values in results